cetic/TSimulus/docs/source/configuration_document.rst

   designer prefer to explicitly declare intermediate generators in order to obtain configuration documents that can be more easily be read, intermediate generators can be declared in the *generators* section with a unique reference id.
 Everywhere in the document, when a generator is required, the unique id can be used instead of an explicit JSON object representing the generator.
 This description by reference only works if referenced generators are defined at the top level of the generators section.
-In other words, **generators with online description in a nested object cannot be used by reference**.
+In other words, **generators with inline description in a nested object cannot be used by reference**.

 exported